J0hnL0cke/AIY_Assistant/README.md

-Assistant that can understand and respond to user queries.
+Assistant built for the Google Voice AIY that can understand and respond to user voice queries.

 **Features:**